mmesh/docs/docs/platform/administration/iam-roles.md

+---
+title: [IAM] Roles Administration
+description: A role controls a user's access to the different mmesh subsystems, resources and commands.
+The administrator can manage the roles using mmeshctl or the mmesh webUI.
+---

 # IAM: Roles

-A `role` controls the user access to the different mmesh subsystems, resources and commands.
+A `role` controls a user's access to the different mmesh subsystems, resources and commands.

 A role is defined with a set of permissions.
 These permissions regulate what the user can do or not within your mmesh account.

-The IAM subsystem of mmesh allows to manage the roles.
+The IAM subsystem of mmesh allows the management of the roles.

 > See [Identity and Access Management](/docs/platform/iam/authorization/#user-roles) section to find more information about the mmesh authorization subsystem.